AK8506/AK8506/README.md

 # Hi there 👋, I'm Akshay Patnaik
 #### Computer science student
 I'm Akshay, and I am an undergrad computer science student at the University of Colorado Boulder.
 I am open to learning anything and everything.
 I am interested in learning new programming languages, web design, data management, and many other subjects in this huge industry.

+Personal Projects coming soon!

 ## Skills and Experience:
 * ☕️ Java